crystall1nedev/signing-apt-repo-faq/README.md

 ## Making use of the keys

-7. **Generate and sign your files.** When you or your package manager downloads repo files, in this case Packages\* and Release, we need to certify that these files you download are exactly the ones you're supposed to get.
+7. **Generate and sign your files.** When you or your package manager downloads repo files, in this case Packages\*, Contents\* and Release, we need to certify that these files you download are exactly the ones you're supposed to get.
 It's possible to do so by checking the hash of a file, thanks to protocols like MD5, SHA1, SHA256...
 Each time you're doing a modification to your `deb`s, you'll need to run this script from your repo's root folder:
 ```sh
 apt-ftparchive packages ./debs > Packages